 In community-based practice, physician follow-up should be coordinated with the prosthetist whenever possible.

 Patient & family education

 Education on proper care of the prosthesis and residual limb is important to avoid injury or morbidity.
-Children should be encouraged to be active and involved in sports or extracurricular activities.
+Children should be encouraged to be active and involved in sports or extracurricular activities and encouraged to prepare a personal script to discuss their limb differences with their classmates, teachers, and friends.
 Refer to support groups, medical camps, online communities, and facilitate meeting other families, if indicated.

 Useful resources include the following:

 - Challenged Athletes Foundation (www.challengedathletes.org)